Burning Daylight: Button Necklaces

 To connect our necklaces I used a little wire, twisted into a loop with a long enough tail to be glued along the back of our pendant.

 To make the pendant turn into a necklace I used the same elastic cord we used to make our paper bead necklaces last week.
 I cut a length to fit Maddie’s neck and folded it in half, pulling the loop through the wire loop on the buttons.

-Here is our completed project when my daughter realized I was getting some of her face in the frame.
+You can see our completed project above, in the delightful photo where my daughter realized I was getting some of her face in the frame.
 She is frowning, but the necklace is in focus so you can see what we ended up with.

 We made four necklaces and Maddie was excited to give them to the girls down the street.
 We burned around an hour doing this project because we already had all the supplies we needed.
 On the one hand it’s not a lot of daylight to burn, on the other it makes it a pretty easy project to throw together with your favorite little kid.

 It’s especially nice if your kid likes to see your fingers burned and relishes the chance to tell you exactly what to do (at least when it comes to placing buttons).

 More from AlphaMom